kbroman/blog/content/post/2019-02-02_another_new_laptop.md

 So a year ago, needing a new laptop, I bought a linux laptop from [System76](https://system76.com).
-And in what turned out to be an over-reaction of anti-Mac fervor, I got their [Oryx Pro](https://system76.com/laptops/oryx) monster, fully loading with a 15" HiDPI screen with a NVIDIA GTX 1070 graphics card, 64 GB RAM, a 2 TB SSD and another 2 TB hard drive for backup and extra space.
+And in what turned out to be an over-reaction of anti-Mac fervor, I got their [Oryx Pro](https://system76.com/laptops/oryx) monster, fully loaded with a 15" HiDPI screen with a NVIDIA GTX 1070 graphics card, 64 GB RAM, a 2 TB SSD and another 2 TB hard drive for backup and extra space.
 The thing weighs 6.5 lbs (2.9 kg), but really not _that_ much heavier than